Rajpratik71/Mininet-wiki/Mininet-Python-Style.md

 * Spaces are inserted inside parentheses, for example function definitions and calls, for readability.
 They may be omitted in mathematical formulas if readability would otherwise be compromised.

-* camelCase is used for method and variable names in preference to under_scores.
+* `camelCase` is used for method and variable names in preference to `under_scores`.
 This is intended to make names look more consistent and to reduce cognitive load.

 * Single-line docstrings are surrounded by single double-quotes.
+This makes them more compact.

 * Multi-line docstrings are surrounded by triple double-quotes.